An exploration of the emotional impact of The Hallelujah chorus from Handel's 1742 oratorio, Messiah. From 2012.

 Mrs Vera Fiton, whose late husband - Ted - had dementia talks about how important the weekly singing group was for both of them.
-Taking Ted from his care home to 'do the Hallelujah' was a weekly highlight, he enjoyed it so much, Vera recalls, that he'd still be singing in the taxi on the way home.

 Carol Pemberton, of the Birmingham-based a capella quintet 'Black Voices', took part in the reopening concert of Birmingham Town Hall in 2007.
 The programme director suggested they sing The Messiah, but not as Handel intended, rather a daring interpretation arranged by Quincy Jones, called the 'Soulful Messiah'.
 It's a soul/gospel version which has to be heard to be believed!
 Carol describes performing it as one of the biggest highs of her career to date.